 The federal budget is one of the most important policy instruments of our government.
 Through their budget decisions, our elected leaders fulfill their constitutional responsibilities, signal their policy priorities, and manage the federal purse.
 The budget reflects their decisions to tax and spend, to borrow and lend, and to consume and invest.
 Those decisions define the size of the federal government and its role in the national economy.

 Policymakers use the federal budget process to establish spending priorities and identify revenue to pay for those activities.
 The size and scope of those decisions make the budget process one of the most important and complex exercises in public policy making.

 Budget Process.
 The formulation of the budget is an annual process that involves the Congress, the White House, and virtually all federal agencies.
 From start to finish, the process of formulating, legislating, executing, and auditing the budget is complex and lasts over a period of four fiscal years.

 Revenue.
 The federal government finances its operations with revenues, including taxes, fees, and other receipts collected from many different sectors of the economy.
-In 2018, total federal receipts were $3.3 trillion, about 16.5% of GDP.
-The largest sources of tax revenue are the individual income tax and payroll taxes, followed by the corporate income tax, excise taxes, and estate and gift taxes.
+In 2019, total federal receipts were $3.5 trillion, about 16.3% of gross domestic product.
+The largest sources of revenues are the individual income tax and payroll taxes, followed by the corporate income tax, excise taxes, and customs duties.

 Over the coming decades, there will be a growing structural mismatch between revenues and spending.
-This poses significant challenges for our budget, as well as our political system.
+That mismatch poses significant challenges for our budget, as well as our political system.
 Politically, it is always easier to cut taxes and increase spending than it is to raise taxes and cut spending.
-Yet addressing our rising debt will require policymakers to face those choices, and delay will make them even more difficult.
+Yet addressing our growing debt will require policymakers to face those choices, and delay will make them even more difficult.